Old Calton Burial Ground: Scottish-American Soldiers Monument

-It was the widow of Sgt Major McEwan who originally initiated the request by writing a letter of complaint to the United States government.
+Five thousand dollars was subscribed in one-hundred dollar subscriptions from fifty gentlemen including:Levi P Morton, Cornelius Vanderbilt, Andrew Carnegie, John S Kennedy, William Rockefeller, J. Pierpont Morgan, William Waldorf Astor, John Sloane, George Peabody Wetmore, Daniel Appleton Harper & Brothers, J. Kennedy Tod, John B. Dutcher, Solomon Turok, Caledonian Club, and Henderson Brothers of New York, David A Boody, John Arbuckle, Henry R. Heath, Francis H. Wilson, Andrew D. Baird, Andrew R Baird, Alexander S. Baird, William W. Baird and Joseph Stewart of Brooklyn, E. C. Benedict of Greenwich Conn.; James Benedict of Norwalk Conn.; Lynde Harrison of New Haven, Conn; John Beattie of Leete's Island, Conn.; Henry L Young, Andrew Smith, John Donald, and Wallace Bruce of Poughkeepsie, N.Y.; Peter Kinnear of Albany, N.Y.; George Munger of Fishkill, N.Y.; S. D. Coykendall of Rondout, N.Y.; J. Watts de Peyster of Tivoli, N.Y.; Edwin B. Sheldon of Delhi, N.Y.; E. Lemon and Nathan Bickford of Washington, D.C.; R. B. Leuchare and Henry Norwell of Boston, Mass.; W. J. Murphy of Phoenix, Arizona; J. B. White and friends of Fort Wayne, Ind.; Mr. McDonald of Cincinnati, Ohio; Thomas Waddell of West Pittston, Penn.; and George W. Childs of Philadelphia.It was the widow of Sgt Major McEwan who originally initiated the request by writing a letter of complaint to the United States government.

 Tradesmen's monuments

 A number of 18th-century monuments to local tradesmen are interesting for their detailed carving.
 The largest and most elaborate of these is that of John Morton, heelmaker, who died in 1728, aged 54.
 Although a long inscription is given, the stone is more notable for its form and decoration.
 It has a portico-style frame, with a pediment bearing a crest with two lions rampant.
 Two carved female figures flank the monument, exposing their breasts and holding a book open to view.

 Another stone, dated 1762, bears a skull and the motto "Memento Mori", with an hourglass lying on its side, indicating the sands of life have stopped, as well as crossed bones and crossed turf cutter and spade, the tools of the sexton indicating more symbols of mortality together they remind us that death will come to us all.
 It is inscribed "Here lyes Margrat Thomson, spous to James Forsyth, shoemecker in Calton.
 She died Apl 30th 1760 and aged 43 years & allso 8th of her children".